90 Washington Street Redevelopment

 I was not at the 13-Dec-2021 meeting, so apologies if this was covered there, but what kind of outreach has been performed with the existing community around 90 Washington St?

-drdupont asked over 2 years ago
+drdupont asked about 3 years ago

 This was our first public meeting for the 90 Washington Street site.
 To advertise the meeting we used the following advertising channels: